Generic Name: arsenic trioxide (AR-se-nik trye-OX-ide) (Intravenous route)

 Medically reviewed by Drugs.com.
 Last updated on July 8, 2020.

 In the U.S.

 Therapeutic Class: Antineoplastic Agent

-Before you begin treatment with arsenic trioxide, you and your doctor should talk about the benefit of this medicine as well as the risks of using it.
+Before you begin treatment with arsenic trioxide injection, you and your doctor should talk about the benefits of this medicine as well as the risks of using it.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: